teauxfu/brdsa.github.io/HACKING.md

 There seems to be some opportunity for conflict surrounding dynamic routes, and pre-rendering dynamic components that the build system can't walk.
 One thing that wouldn't work, for example, was putting a `published` flag on the frontmatter of some posts.
 Even if you set that flag to `false` in the frontmatter, for some reason SvelteKit would still try to walk it (it doesn't know the published flag before it reads the files), but a conditional on returning the post would return a 404 error if it was false.
 I'm probably explaining that poorly.
 It had to do with the `/blog/[slug]/+page.ts` data loader.

+### If there's a weird problem
+especially if you're getting a weird type error that seems wrong, give a shot just reloading vscode `ctrl shift p` then `developer: reload window`. occassionally the type cache is bad

 ### Useful links

 sveltekit project structure